wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In the former case, the block data in the event is inserted into the data array, and the requestor is removed as a sharer.
 Eventually, the handling completes by calling `cleanUpAfterRequest()`.
 In the latter case, the state transit to the corresponding `_A` version, and the handling completes.
-The `PUTS` will be retried in eviction handler when the eviction on the old address succeeds.
+The `PutS` will be retried in eviction handler when the eviction on the old address succeeds.

-For all `_Inv` version states, the `PUTS` is regarded as a valid response for an earlier invalidation, which is simulated by calling `removeSharerViaInv()`, with the last argument being `true`.
+For all `_Inv` version states, the `PutS` is regarded as a valid response for an earlier invalidation, which is simulated by calling `removeSharerViaInv()`, with the last argument being `true`.
 Besides, the ACK counter is updated, and if it reaches zero, invalidation completes, and the state will transit back to the corresponding stable states.